NathanHM/maedras-vault/content/Religion/Gods/Arvendris.md

 - **Inspire Others**: Use your gifts to uplift and connect.
 - **Celebrate Beauty**: Life is art; appreciate and honor its beauty.
 ## Clergy and Worship
-Arvendris’ clergy are often performers or patrons of the arts, leading celebrations that inspire creativity.
+Arvendris' clergy are often performers or patrons of the arts, leading celebrations that inspire creativity.
 ## Rituals
-- **Song of the Heart**: A performance-based ritual where followers create or perform art in Arvendris’ honor.
+- **Song of the Heart**: A performance-based ritual where followers create or perform art in Arvendris' honor.
-- **The Muse’s Gift**: An offering to Arvendris, seeking inspiration for a creative endeavor.
+- **The Muse's Gift**: An offering to Arvendris, seeking inspiration for a creative endeavor.